top of page

 HOME IS WHERE WE START FROM*

-March 8, 2025, on the occasion of International Women’s Rights Day, Carouge/Geneva will host a day of performances, debates, and concerts to celebrate the resilience and creativity of female artists, along with workshops involving artists and women’s immigrant associations in Geneva.
+On the occasion of International Women’s Day, the town of Carouge, nearby Geneva, will host performances, debates, film screenings, and concerts during the weekend of March 8 and 9, 2025 to celebrate the resilience and creativity of women artists, along with workshops involving artists and immigrant women’s associations in Geneva.

 my